fizlip/nostr-relay-connector/README.md

 [Filip Zlatoidsky](https://github.com/fizlip)
 ## Tool Description

-When conducting reasearch in countries where government censorship and persecution is ... the need for anonymity is obvious.
-However, the tools that exist today to message with primary sources anonymously are few and often centralized and easy to censor.
+When conducting reasearch in countries where government censorship and persecution is wide spread the need for anonymity is obvious.
+However, the 'anonymous' messaging platforms that exist today are few and often centralized and easy to censor.

-**nostr** is a novel communication protocol which you can read more about [here](https://nostr.com/).
-Basically it's a very simple communication protocol consisting of *clients*, and *relays*.
-The relays act as servers in the classical client-server architecture the major difference here is that the relays are decentralized meaning anyone in the world can create their own relays.
+**nostr** is a novel communication protocol (which has existed for less than 1 year) which you can read more about [here](https://nostr.com/).
+Basically it's a simple protocol aiming at demosratizing social media.
+The nostr network consists of *clients*, and *relays*.
+The relays act as servers in the classical client-server architecture.
+The major difference here is that the clients are indifferent to which relay they connect to meaning that anyone can spin up a relay effectively making their own social media platform. nostr is decentralized, meaning anyone in the world can participate in the network.
+It is also censorhip resistant, since when one relay is blocked one can simply migrate this to a new domain/IP making it harder (though not impossible) to censor.

 As part of this hackathon I implemented my own relay using some open source libraries, but as this is a tool intended to be used by non-technical people this repo only contains the code used to make the web-app used to connect to said relay and any other relay that exists.